tbaker-sc/gedata_proj/README.md

     1. Since this script produces the long form of the tidy data set, the first step is that the 66 measurements still present in final_data must be gathered along with defining a value column to hold the measurement value in each row.
 (For specifics on why 66 measurements, please see the explanation in step 5 above on the subselect decision for mean values.)
 The subject_number & activity_name are the only existing columns not gathered.
     2. Since we want 1 row per subject/activity/measurement, the next step is to group by those values so any operations will be applied to the specific grouping
     3. Finally, summarize is used to make sure we have only 1 value per each subject/activity/measurement combination, which guarantees this final data set is tidy by having 1 row per observation.
 The mean value is applied during summary so we're storing the average value of each summarized measurement.

+### Instruction for evaluating the output of run_analysis.R

+The output of the run_analysis.R script was saved as the file project_tidy_data.txt and submitted to Coursera for evaluation The following steps make it possible to evaluate this output:

+1. Store the file project_tidy_data.txt to your working directory.
+  1. I don't know if a fileURL will be made available to graders, but, if one is, then the following set of commands would allow the user to download the data file to their working directory.
+    1.  fileUrl <- "<Place the provided URL here>"
+    2.  download.file(fileUrl, destfile="project_tidy_data.txt", method="curl")  #The method = "curl may not be necessary depending on the users machine & the type of URL
+  2. If a fileURL is not provided, then the user should use whatever local method is available to move save the file project_tidy_data.txt to their R working directory
+2. Read the file into R and then diplay the data using the following commands.
+  1. These commands assume you did not change the name of the file from "project_tidy_data.txt".
+If you did change the name when storing the file, you will also need to change local file name used in the first command.
+  2.  submission <- read.table("project_tidy_data.txt", header = TRUE)
+  3. View(submission)
+3. An explanation of the column headers is available in the project codebook.
+Please see the section Column Header meanings for tidy_data data frame, which is the last section of the codebook.
+The same column headers used in the tidy_data data frame are present in the output file.

+###Other sources
+Other than items quoted and noted as coming from explanations given in the original source documentation, all information provided in the README.md & codebook.md files